mahtin/tinyGS-antenna-map/README.md

 ### Installing required packages (i.e Matplotlib)

-Please read and follow the [INSTALL-MATPLOTLIB](/INSTALL-MATPLOTLIB.md) page.
+For Linux etc, please read and follow the [INSTALL-MATPLOTLIB](/INSTALL-MATPLOTLIB.md) page.
+Then return here after that is finished.

+For Mac, please read and follow the [INSTALL-MATPLOTLIB-MAC](/INSTALL-MATPLOTLIB-MAC.md) page.
 Then return here after that is finished.

 ### Install continued